 - How profitable the different projects have been

 - How much the different vendors are billing from us

 There are also many other reports available, and new ones are constantly developed.
 We also produce a monthly report about business, financial forecast, opportunities, risks, etc. for the Board of Directors and owners.
 These monthly reports are naturally available for everyone internally.

 Development roadmaps, backlogs, and metrics have traditionally been well available for everyone.
 Anyway, these are nowadays much easier to access through NAPA Intranet.

-Of course, there will always be some information that is not available for everybody, such as job applications, salaries etc. personal information protected by legislation.
-All in all, the majority of information is transparently available for everybody.
+Of course, there will always be some information that is not available for everybody, such as job applications, salaries, etc. personal information protected by legislation.
+All in all, the majority of information is transparently available to everybody.
 And we are all the time improving, also in this field.
 Those times are gone when someone could even think of gaining something by holding back the information.
 Transparency rules!
 Or what do you think?